Raspberry Bliss Balls

 - 1 cup rolled oats

-- 1 tablespoons ground flax seeds
+- 1 tablespoon ground flaxseed

 - ½ cup almond flour

-- ¾ cup shredded coconut divided
+- ¾ cup shredded coconut, divided

-- 1 – 2 tablespoons coconut oil melted
+- 2 tablespoons coconut oil melted

-- 3 tablespoons agave nectar or maple syrup
+- 3 tablespoons agave nectar

 - ¾ cup frozen raspberries